andreancardona/dr-meowio-frontend/README.md

 ### Additional Info

-* You may get a CORS error while running this locally
-* For themes to work locally, you will need to create themes in database that correspond to css classes.
+* For clone to work locally, you will need to create themes in database that correspond to css classes.
-* For this to work locally you will need to point the fetch requests in the front end at your backend.
+* If you like the cat images they are from a web comic called [Doctor Cat](http://doctorcatmd.com/).